The Housing Credit is Pro-Growth Tax Policy

 An Essential Part of Pro-Growth Tax Policy

-As Congress gears up to extend over $4 trillion worth of expiring tax cuts from the Tax Cuts and Jobs Act, the AHTCC has been engaging with the House Ways and Means Committee’s Republican Tax Teams to showcase the Housing Credit as pro-growth-tax policy
+As Congress gears up to extend over $4 trillion worth of expiring tax cuts from the Tax Cuts and Jobs Act, the AHTCC showcases how the Housing Credit is pro-growth-tax policy and successfully leverages private investment to develop more affordable housing.

 In September 2024, Ways and Means Community Development Tax Team member and AHCIA Lead House Sponsor Rep. Darin LaHood (R-IL-16) visits site construction of Low-Income Housing Tax Credit (Housing Credit) homes in Bloomington, Illinois with AHTCC Leadership and local officials.